Trenton, NJ – July 26, 2017

 Flow rate adjustment during the assembly process at KNF ensures consistent repeatability from pump to pump, thus saving calibration time when the pump is built into the customer’s system.
 The pump’s frequency-controlled drive also allows OEMs to quickly and linearly adjust the flow rate.
 This makes it easier integrate the pump into dynamic liquid circuits in OEM devices, helping to reduce lengthy testing and improve time to market.

 Using KNF’s pioneering diaphragm technology, liquid is transported gently, making KNF pumps a good choice for handling sensitive fluids.
 Furthermore, there are no wear particles, unlike, for example, with gear pumps.
 Chemically-resistant flow path materials are used in FL 10, ensuring reliable transportation of a wide range of aggressive media.
 In contrast to peristaltic pumps, FL 10 does not need routine tubing exchanges.
-Combined with KNF’s long-lasting linear solenoid drive technology, this results in maintenance-free pumps over an expected lifetime of 10,000h (>250 million operations), saving on servicing costs and ensuring higher end-user satisfaction.
+Combined with KNF’s long-lasting linear solenoid drive technology, this results in maintenance-free pumps over an expected lifetime of 10,000h (1.8 billion strokes), saving on servicing costs and ensuring higher end-user satisfaction.

 FL 10 delivers 0 - 100 mL/min against atmospheric pressure and can be operated to 14.5 psig (1 bar).
 Applicable markets include cleaning and disinfection, inkjet printing, laboratory automation, medical diagnostics, and water analysis.